learn-co-curriculum/dsc-implementing-statistics-with-functions-lab/README.md

     None

-Now we'll test the function by passing in the heigt list.
+Now we'll test the function by passing in the height list.

 ```python